 There are a couple of options available if you have assets in different countries.

-An international will
+An international Will

-- the local laws which apply;
+- the local applicable laws;

 - who can apply for probate;